 Child benefits are paid until the eligible child reaches age 25, unless the child is disabled, as described below.

 If your child is disabled before age 25, he or she will receive the child benefit for life regardless of how old he or she is at the time of your death.
 If your child is receiving Social Security disability benefits, then he or she will automatically be considered disabled under the Child Benefit Plan.
 If your child is not receiving Social Security disability benefits, he or she may still be considered disabled, but only if your child’s physician certifies that your child is totally and permanently incapacitated and incapable of self-support.
-CPF’s Medical Board, designated as Lincoln Financial Group, must concur with the physician’s findings.
+CPF’s Medical Board, designated as Zurich, must concur with the physician’s findings.

 Annual total child benefits (not including the Christmas benefit and future cost-of-living adjustments) payable to all eligible children cannot exceed your Highest Average Compensation.
 This limitation is determined at the time of your death.